nsidc/AGU-2019-NSIDC-Data-Tutorial/README.md

 ## Summary

 The NSIDC DAAC provides a wide variety of remote sensing data on the cryosphere, often with disparate coverage and resolution.
 This tutorial will demonstrate our data discovery, access, and subsetting services, along with basic open source resources used to harmonize and analyze data across these diverse products.
 The tutorial will be presented as a series of Python-based Jupyter Notebooks, focusing on sea ice height and ice surface temperature data from NASA’s ICESat-2 and MODIS missions, respectively, to characterize Arctic sea ice.
 No coding experience or computing prerequisites are required, though some familiarity with Python and Jupyter Notebooks is recommended.
+The in-person tutorial utilized a JupyterHub environment that was preconfigured with the dependencies needed to run each operation in the series of notebooks.
+For those of you interested in running the notebooks outside of the in-person event, see below for details on how to run using Binder and Conda.

 ## Key Learning Objectives